niborg/wralph/README.md

 # WRALPH - Workflow Ralph

-**WRALPH** (short for **Workflow Ralph**) is a Ruby-based toolset for automating software development workflows using AI (Claude Code) in a human-in-the-loop pattern.
-Create GitHub issues, generate implementation plans, execute code changes, and iterate through CI failures automatically.
+**WRALPH** (short for **Workflow Ralph**) is an implementation of the "Ralph Wiggum" technique of using AI agents to iteratively develop code until complete.

 ## Overview

 This toolset provides a streamlined workflow for fixing bugs, implementing features, or making code changes by combining AI-powered code generation with human oversight.
-The process flows from issue creation → plan generation → execution → CI iteration → human review.
+The process flows from issue repository pull → plan generation → execution → CI iteration → human review.

+## What Makes WRALPH Distinct

+What sets WRALPH apart from other autonomous development tools is its explicit use of **non-AI components** to facilitate the workflow and allow multiple instances running (even on the same repository) without interference:

+- **Issue Repository**: Plans are generated from structured GitHub issues, providing clear requirements and context
+- **Git Worktrees**: Each issue gets its own isolated worktree, ensuring clean separation and preventing conflicts
+- **Remote CI Evaluation**: Results are evaluated using remote CI (CircleCI), which allows multiple instances of WRALPH to run in parallel without interfering with each other

+The remote CI feature is particularly powerful—it enables you to run multiple instances of WRALPH simultaneously, each working on different issues, without the processes stepping on each other.
+This parallel execution capability makes WRALPH highly scalable for teams working on multiple issues concurrently.

 ## Workflow